 - SUHI012 Data Science for Health Informatics, 7.5 ECTS credits (21 mar – 2 June) The course is a part time course, corresponding to 50% study pace.

 Semester 3 (autumn)

-The master programme in health informatics is given in collaboration with Stockholm University (SU), and therefore some courses from SU can also be made available.
-However, this requires an exchange agreement between your home university and SU.
-Currently, only students from National University of Singapore, Singapore are eligible for studying at SU through this exchange.
-If you belong to this group of students, you can find out more about our SU courses here.
+The Joint Master’s Programme in Health Informatics is given in collaboration with Stockholm University (SU), and therefore some courses from SU can also be made available provided there is an exchange agreement between your home university and SU.
+Currently, only students from National University of Singapore are eligible for studying at SU through this exchange.

 - 1 May for the autumn semester (end of August to mid-January)

 - 1 October for the spring semester (mid-January to the beginning of June)

 Who can apply?
 When you have been nominated by your home university for exchange studies at Karolinska Institutet, you can apply.

 Will I be admitted?
 There are only a limited number of places on curricular courses and projects.
 You apply in competition and a study place cannot be guaranteed.
 Please choose more than one alternative when filling in the application form, since that will increase you chances of being admitted.